archibaldmilton/Girellu/README.md

 # Girellu Repository
-Make Assetto Corsa suck less.
+Personally curated content for Assetto Corsa.

 ## How to Download
 1. Login into or create a [GitHub account](https://github.com/join).